Submitted via email to cyber-review@dcms.gov.uk

 Checking arrangements - Slightly challenging

-3. What are examples of good practice for organisations implementing these aspects of supply chain cyber risk management?
+Continuing to improve, evolve and maintain security - Very challenging - What are examples of good practice for organisations implementing these aspects of supply chain cyber risk management?

-See the Coalition’s comments in the introduction, regarding the need for the Government to define what aspects of supply chain cyber risk management it is referring to in this context.
+See the Coalition’s comments in the introduction, regarding the need for the Government to define what aspects of supply chain cyber risk management it is referring to in this context. - What additional principles or advice should be included when considering supply chain cyber risk management?

 See the Coalition’s comments in the introduction, regarding the need for the Government to define what aspects of supply chain cyber risk management it is referring to in this context.
 In terms of general practices, process-focused assessments, continual service improvements and ongoing risk analysis are critical to effective risk management.
 Approaches that focus on end-to-end risk management should be promoted, including those that identify supply chain risks across product lifecycles.
 Given the shifting nature of both the cyber threat landscape and MSPs’ digital infrastructure, static compliance regimes are ill-suited to meet the risk management needs and undermine efforts aimed a consistent improvement.